Life can only be understood by looking backward

 • Don’t forget to provide movement breaks.

 Occasional movement breaks are even more important for online than face-to-face meetings.
-Participants can feel trapped sitting in front of their camera.
+Participants can feel trapped sitting in front of their cameras.
 Schedule a break every 45 minutes.

 • Check before moving on to a new topic.

 If you are on video, ask for an affirmative sign (thumbs up or down), or use Roman voting.
-On audio, ask “who has more to contribute on this?”
+On audio, ask “Who has more to contribute to this?”

 • Provide a set of tips and conventions for the online platform you’re using.